-Regulation 65 Appeals under rule 155
+Regulation 6523 Appeals under rule 155

 - 1. An application for leave to appeal under rule 155 shall state the name and number of the case or situation and shall specify the legal and/or factual reasons in support thereof.
 If the facts relied upon in support are not apparent from the record of the proceedings, they shall, as far as possible, be substantiated by a solemn affirmation by a person having knowledge of the facts stated therein. - 2.
-An application for leave to appeal under article 82, paragraph 1 (d), shall specify the reasons warranting immediate resolution by the Appeals Chamber of the matter at issue. - Participants may file a response within three days of notification of the application described in sub-regulation 1, unless the Pre-Trial or Trial Chamber concerned orders an immediate hearing of the application.
-In the latter case, the participants shall be afforded an opportunity to be heard orally.

-- 4. When leave to appeal is granted, the appellant shall file, within ten days of notification of the decision granting leave to appeal, a document in support of the appeal in accordance with regulation 64, sub-regulation 2.
+An application for leave to appeal under article 82, paragraph 1 (d), shall specify the reasons warranting immediate resolution by the Appeals Chamber of the matter at issue. - 3.
+Participants may file a response within three days of notification of the application described in sub-regulation 1, unless the Pre-Trial or Trial Chamber concerned orders an immediate hearing of the application.
+In the latter case, the participants shall be afforded an opportunity to be heard orally. - 4.
+When leave to appeal is granted, the appellant shall file, within ten days of notification of the decision granting leave to appeal, an appeal brief in accordance with regulation 64, sub-regulation 2.
 Such document shall also contain the precise title and date of filing of the decision granting leave to appeal. - 5.
-Participants may file a response within ten days of notification of the document in support of the appeal.
+Participants may file a response within ten days of notification of the appeal brief.
 Regulation 64, sub-regulation 4, shall apply mutatis mutandis.